-The Company arranges its Board of Directors Meeting and Audit Committee Meeting regularly on a quarterly basis or at least 4 times a year.
+The Company arranges its Board of Directors Meeting and Audit Committee Meeting regularly on a quarterly basis or at least once times in three months.
 Before the meeting date, the directors will receive the agenda and documents about 3 - 7 days in advance which is a sufficient time for the members to study and prepare for the meetings.
 The quarterly meeting for the Board of Directors and the Audit Committee is appropriate and sufficient to oversee that the Company's operations has been running successfully.